 George Kukla of Columbia University, studying glacial deposits in Soviet bloc countries, comes to the conclusion, in a letter to President Nixon, that the next ice age could come much sooner than expected, due to the possible slowdown of the Gulf Stream.

-Derweze, Turkmenistan (USSR).
-Soviet geologists while digging an oil can, cause a collapse in the ground with a diameter of about 70m, from which gaseous methane comes out.
+Derweze (or Darvaza), Turkmenistan (USSR).
+Soviet geologists while digging an oil well, cause a collapse in the ground with a diameter of about 70m, from which gaseous methane comes out.
 In an attempt to consume the poison gas, they set it on fire.
-After half a century
+After half a century it

-The drilling of the earth’s crust begins on the Kola peninsula; the hole is called Kola SG-3 Zapolyarny and will reach 12262m in 1994, without reaching the Earth’s fluid mantle; however, around 5km of depth, it will encounter a deep layer of fractured rock saturated
+Drilling of the earth’s crust begins on the Kola peninsula; the hole is called Kola SG-3 Zapolyarny and will reach 12262m in 1994, without reaching the Earth’s fluid mantle; however, around 5km of depth, it will encounter a deep layer of fractured rock saturated with water

 The Theory of Plate Tectonics is born

 Congress cancels the Mohole project, which sought to dig, from a boat, a 5000m hole in the thin earth’s crust of the Pacific Ocean off Mexico; the depth reached was instead of only 180m (over 4000m of ocean!)